ekiwi/rfuzz/benchmarks/Readme.md

 `example.TestHarness.DefaultExampleConfig.fir` using Jack's retop\_firrtl.py;
 we then renamed the resulting top `RocketTile`.

+We also manually removed the [debug printf](https://github.com/freechipsproject/rocket-chip/blob/1a5559ef0b69202a233bd6e0d9756957cda1ee28/src/main/scala/rocket/RocketCore.scala#L730) from the FIRRTL.

 ## gcd

 This is the small circuit that we originally used for testing the basic system.